dgroomes/h2-playground/advanced/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [ ] Do something with Java-defined functions as stored procedures.
-This is a killer feature of H2, is that it is itself a Java library so it interops perfectly with custom Java code.
+This is a killer feature of H2, in that it is itself a Java library so it interops perfectly with custom Java code.